cm4twc-org/cm4twccontrib-gr4/README.rst

-A cm4twc-compliant version of the rainfall-runoff model SMART
+A unifhy-compliant version of the rainfall-runoff model SMART
 -------------------------------------------------------------

 The GR4 ("Génie Rural à 4 paramètres" [in French]) model is a